 In 1910, the land was purchased by Henry Murphy, a prominent physician from nearby Salinas (who had attended the births of many of the children of the Salinas Valley including John Steinbeck) and his wife Bunny.
 The Murphys bought the property with the intention of opening a European-style health spa, when the yet-to-be-built Highway 1 was completed.
 Construction of the road, once started, was an 18-year-long project.
 The official business name was “Big Sur Hot Springs,” although it was more generally referred to as "Slate's Hot Springs."
 Henry Miller was a frequent visitor.
 Joan Baez was a resident and an aspiring novelist named Hunter S. Thompson a dedicated employee.

-The hot springs serve as a constant reminder that Esalen is not just another retreat; literally and figuratively, the hot springs enable us to savor life on the edge.
 For more information on the hot springs water and its healing properties, see the hot springs analysis.